-As a vessel of God I saw the need to bring the Love and Word of God to the women in prison, encouraging and let them know that God is a loving and forgiving God.
-Therefore they have hope to a successful life
+As a vessel of God, she saw the need to bring the Love and Word of God to the women in prison, encouraging and let them know that God is a loving and forgiving God.
+Therefore, they have hope for a successful life.

 Karen was a Missionary for 18 years in New York City with juvenile delinquents.
 She has always loved those who need to turn their lives around.
 She has been involved in prison and jail ministries for over 16 years.